past, present, and future

 Even if social networks have good intentions, bad things can still happen.
 Imagine, for example, that Twitter changes its news feed algorithm with the completely accidental result that more extremist posts appear on users' news feeds.
 This makes users angrier, and so they spend more time on Twitter, driving up metrics and ad revenue.
 Without any immoral intentions from the designers, networks can "evolve" to act in damaging ways.

-Modern social networks are not services which enable the needs of the individual; they are tools which enable their own existence.
+Modern social networks are not tools which enable the needs of the individual; they are services which enable their own existence.
 For each one of its users, Facebook earns over $16 each year in advertising and data sales revenue, with a total net income of $10 billion in 2016.27 Its users are not customers: they are doing the work that enables this revenue.

 The only way to develop a tool which nurtures positive communication, doesn't allow its users to be manipulated, and respects their attention and their mental health, is to design it that way from the ground up.